 Gathering Moss Home Accessories and Decorative Objects

-A few of my favourite products included a vintage style sweet jar, a decorative wooden carved green pig, grey hare ornament, vintage typewriters (some are for display only), reclaimed storm lanterns, and embossed brass pots.
+A few of my favourite products included a vintage-style sweet jar, a decorative wooden carved green pig, a grey hare ornament, vintage typewriters (some are for display only), reclaimed storm lanterns, and embossed brass pots.